MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 )
 ```

-Next, it will configure the DFSR to use static port.
+Next, it will configure the DFSR to use a static port:

 ```bat
 dfsrdiag.exe StaticRPC /Port:5722